 Easy Vegan Black Eyed Pea Dip Recipe makes a melt-in-your mouth cheesy dip to serve with chips or crackers.
 The best black eyed pea dip recipes are legendary for being both delicious and lucky!
 It’s a tradition that started a long, long time ago — eating black-eyed peas on new years.
 This vegan black-eyed pea dip is made dairy-free and full of flavor!

 Why You’ll Love Easy Vegan Black-Eyed Pea Dip

-As you can see from the video below, this recipe is pretty easy to make.
+This black-eyed pea dip recipe is pretty easy to make.
 Confucius once said All good things are difficult.
 But, between you and me, I’m pretty sure he didn’t have this dip.

 Black-eyed peas are full of fiber.
 In fact, a one-cup serving will give you 8 grams of fiber.
-Not too shabby.
 You’re also going to find healthy doses of Vitamins K, B, and A, Potassium, Zinc and more.
 That’s the thing about plants, they contain lots of the good stuff we need.

 It’s the time of year when dips are in fashion.
 Oh, who am I kidding, we like a good dip about any time of the year.
-Adee frequently asks for this easy vegan black-eyed pea dip by name because it’s been a long-time favorite of ours.

 - Add a small can of cooked chopped green chili peppers for a different flavor profile

 - Use a plain vegan yogurt instead of the sour cream for a low fat dip recipe

 - Remove the seeds and chop up a jalapeño and add that to this recipe for some kick